Pre-doctoral Research Bursary

 |Applications open||Application deadline||Funding decision|

-If you are a pathologist, you should select the "CRUK-Pathological Society Pre-doctoral Research Bursary" scheme to apply for the joint funding.
+If you are a pathologist, please contact us before starting your application as you may be eligible for the "CRUK-Pathological Society Pre-doctoral Research Bursary" scheme

 Before making your application

-If you have questions about the eligibility of your proposal for this scheme, or require any assistance with your application, please contact the Research Grants Manager.
+If you have questions about the eligibility of your proposal for this scheme, or require any assistance with your application, please contact a Research Grants Manager.

 Applications are considered on the basis of: